 No. Borrowers with eligible ABS of all asset types will receive loans from the same TALF facility.
-However, non-mortgagebacked ABS and CMBS will have separate subscription dates.
+However, non-mortgage-backed ABS and CMBS will have separate subscription dates.

-Collateral Monitors
+Collateral Monitors and Other Agents

-Are there agents that the New York Fed has selected to

-be collateral monitors for TALF?
+Are there collateral monitors or other agents that the New York Fed has selected to be collateral monitors for assist in the review of proposed or actual TALF loan collateral or provide other services with respect to such collateral?

 Trepp, LLC ("Trepp") and Pacific Investment Management Company LLC ("PIMCO") have been selected to serve as collateral monitors for the New York Fed.
 Each collateral monitor will assist the New York Fed by providing valuation, modeling, analytics and reporting, as well as advising on these matters.
 Trepp will focus solely on CMBS.
 PIMCO will perform a broader role which encompasses the entire TALF portfolio, including both mortgage-backed and non-mortgage-backed ABS.
+CWCapital Investments LLC will assist the New York Fed by providing underwriting advisory services in respect of certain commercial mortgage loans backing newly issued CMBS.

-The collateral monitors will not establish policies or make decisions for the New York Fed, including decisions whether to reject a CMBS as collateral for a TALF loan or exclude loans from mortgage pools.
+The collateral monitors and other agents will not establish policies or make decisions for the New York Fed, including decisions whether to reject a CMBS as collateral for a TALF loan or exclude loans from mortgage pools.

-Will the New York Fed be adding other collateral monitors?
-The New York Fed may use the services of additional collateral monitors in connection with TALF.
+Will the New York Fed be adding other collateral monitors? or other agents?
+The New York Fed may use the services of additional collateral monitors or other agents in connection with TALF.